 If it’s been a while since you reported back to your donors on the impact of their giving, take time to do so now.
 Before you send your appeal.
 This puts people in a grateful and giving mood.
-And, by the way, #GratitudeTuesday is a great opportunity to say thanks and give back.
-So is Thanksgiving, as it’s a holiday that’s all about gratitude and blessings.
+This is a time of year when folks think about gratitude and blessings.
+Show the goodwill you bear for your donors.
+Let them know how grateful you are to them, and why.

 2. Make Your DONATE Button Stand Out

 Make sure it’s big, bold and easy to find.
 This may seem obvious, but many nonprofits blow this opportunity to drive more philanthropic giving.
 You may think it’s unseemly to call too much attention to it.
 Well… it’s a lot more unseemly to let people who rely on you down because you failed to raise the money needed to fulfill your mission.